 Choosing the Right Magnesium Supplement

 - Magnesium glycinate: This is the Rolls Royce of magnesium because it is a gut-friendly form that is highly bioavailable and better tolerated, causing fewer side effects like diarrhea.
-I particularly like Jigsaw Magnesium w/SRT – the “SRT” stands for Slow Release Technology and that means the supplements have different stages of release, so that you get magnesium delivery over a period of around 8 hours.
-I recommend starting with one 500mg and then go up if you feel you’re not seeing enough benefit.
+I especially recommend the chelated form, which is broken into amino acids which do not complete for absorption with other minerals – making it highly bioavailable.
+I particularly like the Wellena Magnesium Replenish.
+This unique form of magnesium has been shown to be effective for individuals with the greatest impairments in magnesium absorption, including those with inflammatory bowel conditions, among whom the prevalence of overt magnesium deficiency may be as high as 86%.
+I recommend starting with one 300mg dose and then go up if you feel you’re not seeing enough benefit.

 - Magnesium citrate: Combines the mineral with citric acid and may have laxative effects.
 If you can’t afford to buy magnesium glycinate, this is the next best option.
-If you are chronically constipated it is also a good choice because it can cause loosen stools.
-I like the brand called Pure or Magnesium Calm.
+If you are chronically constipated it is also a good choice because it can cause loose stools.
+I like the Wellena Magnesium Citrate.

 - Magnesium Crystals: I don’t particularly like the feel of oils on my skin so I prefer magnesium crystals.
-I recommend Ancient Minerals, which can be added to baths and foot baths.
-I use a cup in a hot magnesium bath twice a week and replenish my minerals while I relax.
+I use Ancient Minerals, which can be added to baths and foot baths.
+I add a cup in a hot magnesium bath twice a week and replenish my minerals while I relax.

 - Though Epsom salts also contain magnesium, I can’t tolerate them as they are in the form of magnesium sulfates.
 I have recently been working with a genetic expert and I have discovered that I have a double genetic mutation that does not allow my liver sulfation detoxification pathway to process sulfur efficiently.
 That explains why, when I did a floating tank that contained Epsom salts with a friend a few years ago he felt wonderful and it made me feel tired and generally unwell.

-I hope this article has helped you get the appreciation for this wonderful mineral.
+I hope this article has helped you find an appreciation for this wonderful mineral.
 Fixing it is easy and has helped many women rebalance their hormones quickly.